WHAT WE DO

 The BRITISH UNION OF SPIRITIST SOCIETIES - BUSS is a Registered Charity number: 1136512 established in 1994.

 The aims of BUSS are:

-BUSS acts as an umbrella organisation for affiliated Spiritist Centres in the UK, where it organises seminars, conferences, training courses and gatherings.
+BUSS acts as an umbrella organisation for 17 Spiritist Centres in the UK.
+It organises seminars, conferences, training courses and gatherings.

 There is no claim to diagnose or cure of illness within spiritual healing, rather it is complementary to conventional medical treatment.
 Its main purpose being to promote the relief of anxiety and help restore the physical, spiritual and psychological balance of the person.

 Communication with the spirits through mediumship is also central to Spiritist practice, based on the principles of the Spiritist Teachings.
 Mediumship is incorporated within the religious practices along lines of due preparation of all mediums, who offer their services as unpaid voluntary workers, seeking to alleviate suffering on both planes of live in the form of "Spiritual Rescue".

 The Meetings are advertised and free to all who wish to attend.
 Most events are also free and information is made readily available through the website.